romainschotter/HYRunByRunMerging/README.md

 **IMPORTANT 1:** in case of derived data, you will not have one file per run, but several files belonging to the same run scattered over different subdirectories.
 That is because there is no final merging for derived data, there is only an intermediate merging and the train is set to `done` by operators.
 Hence, two options are available: either you can download all AO2D.root and AnalysisResults.root files before any merging (default option), or you can only download the files from the intermediate merging.
 The choice of option can be changed by turning on True or False, respectively, the boolean at line 17 `DOWNLOAD_ALL`.

 **IMPORTANT 2:** after some time, the train output are deleted on the grid, and thus the first option may no longer be available.
 Although the second option deals with a fewer number of files, in case there was an issue during the merging (merging failed or some files were corrupted), there is no way to fix it afterwards; only the first option offers this flexibility.

+**IMPORTANT 3:** when running on the grid, it may happen that some subjobs from a given masterjob (or run) finished in error states.
+If there are too many subjobs in error states, the merging will not start for this masterjob.
+In such a case, this masterjob will not be considered in the final merging across all masterjobs/runs, i.e. this masterjob/run will not be included in the final output file.
+By default, the `derived.py` script reproduces this behaviour and will not download output files from masterjobs that could not proceed to merging.
+In case you are interested in still having the files from those masterjobs, you can tell the script `derived.py` to download them and merge them locally by switching the variable `DOWNLOAD_ALL_IF_MERGEDFILE_MISSING` at line 18 on `True`.
+Please note, however, that the best course of action would be to understand why too many jobs went in error.

 ### Merging files locally based on the run number
 This section only applies to the case where we want to merge the output from an analysis train, not from a derived data production.
 If you do need to merge output files from a train producing derived data, please contact me in order to find a solution.